byterubpay/byterub-site/_posts/2018-07-30-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-07-30.md

 **\<isthmuscrypto>** (/end)
 **\<isthmuscrypto>** Whoops, here's the second link, showing the skew in wait times before and after Merlin blocks: https://usercontent.irccloud-cdn.com/file/f46p6Ddd/merlin\_parent\_child
 **\<sarang>** this is very interesting work
-**\<andytoshi>** sarang: we've made a lot of progress on musig recently; you can see https://github.com/apoelstra/secp256k1/blob/2018-04-taproot/src/modules/musig/musig.md for our current API. may have insights valuable to monero in future when you guys support arbitrary multisigs
+**\<andytoshi>** sarang: we've made a lot of progress on musig recently; you can see https://github.com/apoelstra/secp256k1/blob/2018-04-taproot/src/modules/musig/musig.md for our current API. may have insights valuable to byterub in future when you guys support arbitrary multisigs
 **\<sarang>** oh excellent, thanks
 **\<isthmuscrypto>** Shoot, I gave the wrong channel above. #noncesense-research-lab
 **\<sarang>** andytoshi: what are the overall plans for musig?